NicolePerrotta/NicolePerrotta/README.md

 <h1 align="center">Computer Science Engineer</h1>

 <p align="center">
-  I'm a Computer Science Engineer, currently working as a Professional Services Consultant at NetApp. <br>
+  I'm a Computer Science Engineer, currently working as a Solutions Engineer at Darktrace <br>
   With a passion for bridging the gap between cutting-edge technology and customer needs, I bring a blend of technical expertise <br>
   and a keen interest in sales and customer-facing activities within the tech industry.
   <br><br>